Generic AI gets you generic marketing

 The longer you use it, the further it diverges from generic AI.

-On day one, Maya knows what most marketers know.
-Ninety days in, Maya knows what you know.
+On day one, Maya runs on what most marketers know.
+Ninety days in, Maya runs on what you know.

 Day One